 As I said, Norman had first contacted me a couple of weeks back.
 He knew some of the smaller towns and villages in the south which I grew up in, so I guess there was an immediate connection.
 He also knew the basics about being Transgender and how difficult it is being a Ladyboy in a smaller town.
 That is, at least until you have completed your transition and can pass as an everyday woman.
 Oh.., and also completed your education and, hopefully, got the right sort of degree.
 Nowadays this means that you can work from anywhere and don’t necessarily need to go to an office every day.
 This type of degree is something I already have!

 Norman and I have shared a lot about our lives with each other.
 I think there may be a good basis for a relationship between us and am hoping he feels the same.
 Last time Norman messaged me he asked if it was okay to ask me four or five questions about things we haven’t touched on yet.
 “No problem,” I had replied.
 “As long as I can ask you four or five questions in return!”

-His questions (with my answers in < >) follow.
+His questions follow.
 I must say some of them are very typical questions which many men like to ask Transgender women.
 Some are a little bit personal but I don’t mind to answer them if I think the friendship we have may develop into a relationship.
 But, always remember Ladyboys have feelings too, just like any genetic woman!

 I knew I was different from when I was as young as 4 or 5.
 Hard to believe I knew, but I always liked to play dress-up as a girl.
 I’d use a towel for my skirt and put a cloth on my head to imitate long hair.
 I only really wanted to play with the girls and their toys and never liked the “rough and tumble” games boys played.
 Being Trans is born with you; it can’t be changed or beaten out of you!